soulform/vertex-gcp-proxy/README.md

 ## CLI Usage

 The project includes a command-line interface (`src/cli/`) for interacting with the deployed Vertex AI gRPC proxy.
+Interactive modes (`-i`) use the `prompts` library for a robust user experience.

 1.  **Setup:**
     *   Copy the CLI environment file: